 top of page

-They frequently resemble migraines or tension-type headaches, which can complicate diagnosis and treatment.
-In this guide, we will explore key clinical insights, classification, diagnostic criteria, essential tests, interventions, and common pitfalls in managing cervicogenic headaches.
+Cervicogenic headaches are a common yet often misdiagnosed condition.
+They originate from the upper cervical spine and can frequently resemble migraines or tension-type headaches.
+This similarity can complicate diagnosis and treatment.
+In this guide, we will explore key clinical insights, classifications, diagnostic criteria, essential tests, interventions, and common pitfalls in managing cervicogenic headaches.
 By mastering these elements, healthcare professionals can enhance their assessment and treatment strategies, leading to improved patient outcomes.

 1. Clinical Insight